NiklasPrahl/mkv-episode-matcher-vob/README.rst

 6. Call ``mkv-match`` with the TMDB_API_KEY and SHOW_DIR as arguments or in environment variables from your command line:

-7. For VOBSub: The VOBSub can't be handled by FFmpeg, so you also need to download ``mkvextract`` and ``BDSup2Sub``.
-The latter is not a  terminal application, so you need to specify the path to the ``BDSup2Sub.exe`` in the config.ini file.

 .. code-block:: bash

    python mkv-match --tmdb-api-key your-api-key --show-dir /path/to/show